What’s the difference between an invoice and a receipt?

-- An invoice is a commercial document that typically lists the goods and services for which payment is due.
-Expect to see details like product quantities or hours of service.
+- An invoice is a commercial document that typically lists the goods and services for which payment is due; expect to see details like product quantities or hours of service.
 A receipt shows how much has been paid and the payment method but may not include the same level of detail as an invoice.

 What is the difference between an invoice and a tax invoice?

-You might have come across the term ‘tax invoice’, also known as a VAT invoice, and wondered how it differs from a regular invoice.
+You might have come across the term “tax invoice”, also known as a VAT invoice, and wondered how it differs from a regular invoice.

 They are almost identical in function; both record legally recognisable transactions.
 There are a few differences between the two, however, such as:

 - Distribution.
 In many cases, a tax invoice is issued to or from a distributor.
-Then, that VAT is passed onto the consumer (if the business doing so is VAT registered), often in the form of a sales receipt.
+The VAT is passed onto the consumer (if the business doing so is VAT registered), often in the form of a sales receipt.
 Because of this, the buyer is rarely the end consumer, thus rarely deals with the VAT invoice itself.

-Top Tip: If you’re curious about the principles of VAT, what businesses it applies to, what items it applies to, and how and when to register for VAT, we’ve got you covered in our guide to everything you need to know about VAT 📌
+Top Tip: If you’re curious about the principles of VAT, what businesses it applies to, what items it applies to and how and when to register for VAT, we’ve got you covered in our guide to everything you need to know about VAT 📌